MightyHelper/WSD25_Assign02/README.md

 uv sync
 ```

-4) Environment configuration
+3) Environment configuration
 - Configure settings from app.config.Settings
 - You may use a `.env` file
 - Env vars take precedence over `.env` values

-5) Running the app with Docker (quick)
+4) Running the app with Docker (quick)
 - The repository contains a multi-stage `Dockerfile` and `docker-compose.yml` in the `project/` folder.
 Build and run with:
 ```
 docker-compose up --build
 ```
 This will start the application and the database (if `docker-compose.yml` wires one up).

+5) Seed the DB

-Seed the DB: Run `python scripts/seed_db.py`.
+Run `python scripts/seed_db.py`.
 It expects the DB creds/url from the env vars or `.env` file.

 Seeding will also require the ADMIN_USER, ADMIN_PASSWORD and ADMIN_EMAIL via en to create as this depends on each environment.

-API documentation & Postman
+## API documentation & Postman
 - OpenAPI/Swagger UI: `/docs` or `/redoc` (configured in the app factory).
 Example:
   - http://localhost:8080/docs
 - Postman collection: check the `postman/` directory for `<project>.postman_collection.json` and an environment file.
   - The collection includes pre-request scripts to store tokens and a few tests; configure the base URL in the environment.

-Authentication & example accounts
+## Authentication
-- Auth endpoints (examples expected):
+- Auth endpoints:
   - `POST /auth/login` – produce access token (JWT)
   - `POST /auth/refresh` – refresh token
   - `POST /auth/logout` – invalidate token / logical logout